DavidYang2008/RegularExpression_LC10/README.md

 # RegularExpression_LC10

 Do regular expression matching using a recursive program.
+One tricky thing is to effciently and correctly handle the case that "." and "*" are repeated and mixed together, like "..*..****.".

-Here is the problem description
+Here is the problem description:

 Implement regular expression matching with support for '.' and '*'.